chef-boneyard/chef-web-docs-2016/step_resource/step_resource_user_create_system_user_with_variable.rst

 ..
 This is an included how-to.

-The following example shows how to create a system user using a variable called ``user_home`` where the matching nodes have a group identifier that is the same as the node ,and the login shell is ``/bin/bash``:
+The following example shows how to create a system user using a variable called ``user_home`` where the matching nodes have a group identifier that is the same as the node, and the login shell is ``/bin/bash``:

 .. code-block:: ruby